edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 ## What is cyberbullying?

-Cyberbullying occurs when a person uses any type of digital media (i.e., texts, social media sites, email, etc.) to harass, demean, belittle, and otherwise intimidate a person.
+Cyberbullying occurs when a person uses any type of digital media (i.e., texts, social media sites, email, etc.) to harass, demean, belittle, and otherwise intimidate another person.
 Cyberbullying can be something like a string of negative emails or trolling a person’s social media with incendiary or demeaning comments.

 More than teasing, the [Cyberbullying Research Center](http://cyberbullying.us/){:target="_blank"} defines a cyberbully as someone who “repeatedly harasses, mistreats, or makes fun of another person” online.